How to Use Public Transport in Lisbon: The Ultimate Guide

 • Cais do Sodré Terminal: A bustling hub offering connections to Cacilhas (15 minutes), Montijo (30 minutes), and Seixal (30 minutes).
 Notably, the journey to Cacilhas captivates travelers with its proximity to the revered statue of Christ, a voyage elucidated in our guide: How to Visit Cristo Rei, Lisbon’s Statue of Christ.

-• Terreiro do Paço Terminal: This terminal extends routes to Barreiro, a voyage that unfolds over a leisurely 30 minutes, offering a refreshing perspective of the river’s expanse.
+• Terreiro do Paço Terminal: This terminal extends routes to Barreiro.
+The voyage unfolds over a leisurely 30 minutes, offering a refreshing perspective of the river’s expanse.

-• Belém Terminal: As a gateway to Trafaria and Porto Brandão (20 minutes), this terminal also provides convenient bus connections to the sun-kissed beaches of Costa da Caparica, an idyllic retreat for beach enthusiasts.
+• Belém Terminal: This terminal is a gateway to Trafaria and Porto Brandão (20 minutes) and provides convenient bus connections to the sun-kissed beaches of Costa da Caparica, an idyllic retreat for beach enthusiasts.

 Journey Highlights and Tips